anhem/docker-volume-backup/README.md

 Backups can be created as tar files with or without GPG encryption, or placed in a restic repository.

+This repo also includes scripts for mounting and unmount a nfs or samba share to store backups to.

 ## Backup

 For more information and options run: